damog/feedbag/README.markdown

 ### Copyright

 This is free software.
-See (COPYING)[http://github.com/damog/feedbag/raw/master/COPYING] for more information.
+See [COPYING](http://github.com/damog/feedbag/master/COPYING) for more information.

 ### Thanks

 [Raquel](http://maggit.net), for making [Axiombox](http://axiombox.com) and most of my dreams possible.
-Also, [GitHub](http://github.com) for making a nice sharing code service that doesn't suck.
+Also, [GitHub](http://github.com) for making a nice code sharing service that doesn't suck.